adelphes/android-dev-ext/README.md

 ## Limitations

 * This is a preview version so expect the unexpected.
 Please log any issues you find on [GitHub](https://github.com/adelphes/android-dev-ext/issues).
-* This extension **will not build your app**.
+* This extension will not build your app.
-If you use gradle (or Android Studio), you can build your app from the command-line using `./gradlew assembleDebug`.
+If you use gradle (or Android Studio), you can build your app from the command-line using `./gradlew assembleDebug` or configure a VSCode Build Task to run the command (see below).
 > You must use gradle or some other build procedure to create your APK.
 Once built, the extension can deploy and launch your app, allowing you to debug it in the normal way.
-See the section below on how to configure a VSCode task to automatically build your app before launching a debug session.
+See the section below on how to configure a VSCode Task to automatically build your app before launching a debug session.
 * Some debugger options are yet to be implemented.
 You cannot set conditional breakpoints and watch expressions must be simple variables.
 * If you require a must-have feature that isn't there yet, let us know on [GitHub](https://github.com/adelphes/android-dev-ext/issues).
-* This extension does not provide any additional code completion or other editing enhancements.

 ## Extension Settings